camillinif/jquery-select-waterfall/README.md

 </select>
 ```

-3. add `data-parent` attribute assigning the select by id of parent select
+3. add `data-parent` attribute assigning the select by id of parent select; an element can be have more parents; the `data-parent` attribute's value must be writter with array notation

 ```html
 <select id="select-1" data-waterfall>